Ein Yahav: Etymology

-Moshav Ein Yahav is named after the Yahav Spring, located southwest of the moshav.
+Moshav Ein Yahav, lit.
+'Yahav Spring', is named after the spring located southwest of the moshav.

 History

 In 1950, an agricultural experimentation station was set up at Ein Yahav by members of Shahal, a movement to settle arid areas of Israel.
-The name was derived from the Arabic name for the area, Ayn Wiba, and the Roman name—Yahibu.
 The station was abandoned and on 7 October 1953, Israel Defense Forces veterans settled there.
-In 1959 a Nahal settlement was established 5 km to the east of the original.
-In 1962 it was civilianized by senior moshavniks and in 1967 the settlement moved to its current location.
+In 1959, a Nahal settlement was established 5 km to the east of the original.
+In 1962, it was civilianized by senior moshavniks and in 1967, the settlement moved to its current location.
 Ein-Yahav has an airfield nearby (Airport Code: EIY).

 Ein Yahav has developed chocolate-colored peppers that combine the nutritional benefits of red and green peppers.

 Archaeology

 There is an ancient copper-smelting site near Ein Yahav.
 A small hill with blackened slopes, covered mainly by crushed copper slag, identify the remains of the smelting devices used at the end of the Early Bronze Age for smelting copper.